-In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Tax-Exempt Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code and (ii) interest on the Offered Tax-Exempt Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however for tax years beginning after December 31, 2022, interest on the Offered Tax-Exempt Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Tax-Exempt Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code and (ii) interest on the Offered Tax-Exempt Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however, interest on the Offered Tax-Exempt Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
 For more information concerning the tax treatment of the interest on the Offered Tax-Exempt Bonds, see "Tax Matters" herein.